briklabs/climb-tampa-bay/content/index.md

 #content
 Take a break from the climbing wall and stay productive at our fully equipped workspace area.
 With fast Wi-Fi, ample seating, and a cafe serving up a selection of hot and cold beverages, you can get work done and recharge in between climbing sessions.

-Whether you're a remote worker or just need a change of scenery, our workspace area provides a comfortable and convenient place to focus and get things done.

 ::
 ::ContentCardImage{image="/img/bady-abbas-VmYZe_yqxL0-unsplash.jpg"}